You are here10-Step Quick Start Guide

 We're getting to the exciting part.

-Most strains of marijuana begin this stage once they're getting at least 12 hours of uninterrupted darkness a night.
+Most strains of cannabis begin this stage once they're getting at least 12 hours of uninterrupted darkness a night.

-Outdoors, your weed will naturally start flowering when the days get short enough.
+- Outdoors, your weed will naturally start flowering when the days get short enough, usually a few months before winter.

 Female plants start growing wispy white hairs at the tops of branch joints.
-These are the pistols of her flowers.
-This is good, that means she will eventually grow beautiful weed with buds/flowers/ganja that you can smoke.
+These are the pistils of her flowers/calyxes.
+You'll get bunches of these calyxes growing on top of each other to make buds, and each calyx will have a few white hairs coming out of it.
+This is great news, that means this plant will eventually grow beautiful weed with buds/flowers/ganja that you can smoke.

-Male plants start growing balls/pollen sacs.
+Male plants start growing balls/pollen sacs with no white hairs/pistils.
 Unfortunately, most male plants do not develop psychoactive properties like girls do in their flowers.
-Plus, male plants can "impregnate" your female plants and cause them to make less buds and more seeds.
-Therefore many marijuana growers choose to remove and dispose of male plants as soon as they show their balls.
+Plus, male plants can pollinate ("impregnate") your female plants and cause them to make less buds and more seeds.
+Therefore most serious cannabis growers choose to remove and dispose of male plants as soon as they show their balls.

 Ok, so you've gotten rid of your male plants.
 Your female plants will be growing more and more white hairs and before you know it, actual buds/flowers/trees are forming.

-It's important to pay very close attention to your weed during the Flowering stage.
+It's important to pay close attention to your cannabis plants during the Flowering stage.
 This is because in this stage your plant is much more likely to suffer from nutrient problems, as they're focusing all their energy on growing buds.

 When to Harvest Weed?
 Is She Ready For Harvest?